Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 Are you finding it impossible to control the flea problem with just treating them and the house?

-There are also plants that contain natural flea repellents you could plant around the yard, such as pennyroyal, mint, and lavender.
+There are also plants that contain natural flea repellents you could put in the yard, such as pennyroyal, mint, and lavender.

 The best way to get rid of fleas is to keep them off your cat in the first place.